Recreating Historic Floods

 Millions of homes across the United States have already experienced flooding.

-Flood Factor uses data from First Street Foundation, which has modeled 55 major river and storm surge floods in the U.S., and is continually adding more.
+Flood Factor uses data from First Street Foundation, which has modeled 55 major river and storm surge floods in the U.S. since 2000, and is continually adding more.
+The floods are modeled simulations recreated and calibrated using recorded flood data and validated against known government flood claims.
 By recreating the observed impacts of these floods, scientists are able to identify where, and to what depth, flooding occurred.

 How historic floods were chosen